 2.3 Statistical analysis of climate relationships

-To assess the relationship between tree growth and climate parameters, Pearson correlation analysis was used between tree-ring indices and average monthly temperature and precipitation for the period 1966–2021, from September of the previous year to September of the current year (SigmaPlot 11.0).
+To assess the relationship between tree growth and climate parameters, Pearson correlation analysis was used between tree-ring indices and average monthly temperature and precipitation for the period 1966–2021, from September of the previous year to September of the current year.
+You also need to mention that the effect of consecutive months was tested.

-In addition, daily moving correlations were calculated to assess the peaks of the climate signal over time (Excel).
+In addition, daily moving correlations were calculated to assess the peaks of the climate signal over time.
 This analysis revealed the precise time intervals in which temperature has the greatest influence on wood growth.

-To analyze temporal stability, annual moving correlations were used (“Treeclim” package in the R environment, SigmaPlot 11.0).
+To analyze temporal stability, annual moving correlations were used “Treeclim” package (REF) in the R environment (REF),).
 They assess the stability of the climate signal over time, revealing trends in sensitivity to changes in climate factors.

 The analysis of spatial stability of temperature signals assesses the strength, geographic extent, and temporal stability of the relationship between tree-ring width and air temperature (KNMI Climate Explorer (https://climexp.knmi.nl/)